-FIRST, a civil penalty of \$3600 is assessed against Aviall Pte.
-Ltd. (Singapore) which shall be paid to the U.S. Department of Commerce within 30 days from the date of entry of this Order.
-Payment shall be made in the manner specified in the attached instructions.
+FIRST, a civil penalty of \$ 18,500 is assessed against Thermon Europe and shall be paid to the U.S. Department of Commerce within 30 days from the date of entry of this Order.
+Payment of this sum shall be made in the manner specified in the attached instructions

-SECOND, pursuant to the Debt Collections Act of 1982, as amended (31 U.S.C. §§3701 - 3720E (1983 and Supp.
-2001)), the civil penalty owed under this Order accrues interest as more fully described in the attached Notice and, if payment is not made by the due date specified herein, Aviall Pte.
-Ltd. (Singapore) will be assessed, in addition to the full amount of the penalty and interest, a penalty charge and an administrative charge, as more fully described in the attached Notice.
+SECOND, pursuant to the Debt Collections Act of 1982, as amended (31 U.S.C. §§ 3701-3720E (1983 and Supp.
+2001)), the civil penalty owed under this Order accrues interest as more fully described in the attached Notice and, if payment is not made by the due date specified herein, Thermon Europe will be assessed, in addition to the full amount of the penalty and interest, a penalty charge and an administrative charge, as more fully described in the attached Notice.

-THIRD, as authorized by Section 11(d) of the Act, the timely payment of the sum of \$3600 is hereby made a condition to the granting, restoration or continuing validity of any export license, permission, or privilege granted, or to be granted, to Aviall Pte.
-Ltd. (Singapore).
-Accordingly, if Aviall Pte.
-Ltd. (Singapore) should fail to pay the civil penalty in a timely manner, the undersigned may enter an Order under the authority of Section 11(d) of the Act denying all of Aviall Pte.
-Ltd. (Singapore)'s export privileges for a period of one year from the date of the entry of this Order.
-FOURTH, the Proposed Charging Letter, the Settlement Agreement, and this Order shall be made available to the public, and a copy of this Order shall be served upon Aviall Pte.
-Ltd. (Singapore).
+THIRD, the timely payment of the sum of \$ 18,500 is hereby made a condition to the granting, restoration or continuing validity of any export license, permission, or privilege granted, or to be granted, to Thermon Europe

+Accordingly, if Thermon Europe should fail to pay the civil penalty in a timely manner, the undersigned may enter an Order denying all of Thermon Europe's export privileges for a period of one year from the date of the entry of this Order.

+FOURTH, the Proposed Charging Letter, the Settlement Agreement and this Order shall be made available to the public, and a copy of this Order shall be served upon Thermon Europe.